VANCOUVER BUNGALOWS INCREASED IN VALUE 1,167% IN 30 YEARS

 The ALR Legacy in Metro Vancouver

 In metro Vancouver today only half of ALR land is under cultivation, while 48% of the reserve is held in low-yield residential uses.
-Farm production in the Metro Vancouver is marginal at best.
-Berries, pasture and forage were reported as the major crops in Pitt Meadows (2011).
+Farm production in the metro Vancouver is marginal at best.
+Berries, pasture and forage (grass or hay for horses) were reported as the major crops in Pitt Meadows (2011).

 THIS PROPERTY SOLD IN 2017 AT A 400% PRICE INCREASE OVER 10 YEARS